 Applied Genomics involves the study of how genes function and control crop architecture, environmental stress, disease resistance and traits related to consumer preferences.
-Daryl Somers, PhD and his research team also integrate plant breeding and sophisticated genome DNA sequencing into horticulture technologies.
+The research team also integrates plant breeding and sophisticated genome DNA sequencing into horticulture technologies.

 Current projects include: